andreasnicolaou/overpass-client/README.md

 Interacting with the Overpass API directly can be complex due to common issues like network failures, timeouts, and data size concerns.
 This wrapper addresses those issues by:

-- **Automatic Retries**: The client automatically retries failed requests with exponential backoff.
+- **Automatic Retries**: The client automatically retries failed requests with exponential backoff and Jitter.
 - **Network Resilience**: It reduces downtime caused by intermittent network issues or server limitations.
-- **Error Handling**: It gracefully handles Overpass-specific errors, retries, and timeouts without additional configuration.
+- **Error Handling**: Gracefully handles Overpass-specific errors, retries, and timeouts, including a custom error class for different error scenarios.

 This is ideal for developers who want to interact with OSM data without worrying about low-level request handling and retries.

 ## Features

 - **Axios Integration**: Uses Axios for making HTTP requests, providing flexibility and familiarity.
-- **Automatic Retries with Exponential Backoff**: Built-in retry logic that progressively delays retries to avoid overwhelming the server.
+- **Automatic Retries with Exponential Backoff and Jitter**: Built-in retry logic that progressively delays retries with exponential backoff and jitter to avoid overwhelming the server.
 - **Observables**: Handles asynchronous operations efficiently, with easy composition and transformation of the data flow.
 - **Node, Way & Relation Support**: Supports querying `node`, `way` and `relation` data, enabling more accurate searches.
 - **Caching**: Caches responses to optimize performance for repeated queries, using LRU cache.